galaxyproject/admin-training/sessions/17-heterogenous/ex1-pulsar.md

 Successfully installed PasteDeploy-1.5.2 PasteScript-2.0.2 docutils-0.12 galaxy-lib-16.10.10 paste-2.0.3 psutil-4.4.2 pulsar-app-0.7.3 pyyaml-3.12 six-1.10.0 webob-1.6.2
 ```

-If `psutil` fails to compile due to a missing header `Python.h`, that's because the `python-dev` package has not been installed yet.
-Do that with `sudo apt-get install python-dev` as the `ubuntu` user and rerun the `pip install` above (as the `pulsar` user with the virtualenv activated).

 We'll be using a few optional Pulsar features which have additional dependencies.
 Install these dependencies now with:

 ```console